openzipkin/brave/instrumentation/p6spy/README.md

 ### Affected rows count
-When the `includeAffectedRowsCount` option is set to `true`, the tag `sql.affected_rows` of traces for SQL insert and update commands will include the number of rows that were inserted/updated, if the database and driver supports that.
-No row count is included for select statements.
+When the `includeAffectedRowsCount` option is set to `true`, the tag `sql.affected_rows` of traces for SQL insert and update statements performed using `executeUpdate` and `executeBatch` (but not `execute`, as it does not report the update count) will include the number of rows that were inserted/updated (comma separated in the case of `executebatch`), if the database and driver supports that.
+No row count is included for calls to `executeQuery` (e.g. select statements).

 ## Service name as URL query parameter
 `spy.properties` applies globally to any instrumented jdbc connection.
 To override this, add the